Old Left

-The Old Left was the pre-1960s far-left in the Western world, the earlier leftist or Marxist movements that had often taken a more vanguardist approach to social justice and focused mostly on labor unionization and questions of social class in the West.
-Generally, the Old Left, unlike the New, focused more on economic issues than cultural ones.
+The Old Left is an informal umbrella term used to describe the various left-wing political movements in the Western world prior to the 1960s and subsequent political movements inspired by these movements.
+Many of these movements were Marxist movements that often took a more vanguardist approach to social justice; focused primarily on labor unionization and social class in the West.
+Generally, Old Left movements, unlike the New Left, focused more on economic issues than cultural ones.